billthefarmer/mididriver/README.md

 touched.
 I've added two more buttons that play and stop a midi file using the MediaPlayer to check that there is no interaction problem.
 Added a listener for sending initial midi messages when the midi driver has started.
+Added a handler for the listener so the callback is not on the driver thread.
 This project may be compiled as a library by changing the setting in project.properties to android.library=true.
 The MainActivity.java source file will be moved to a temporary folder so it is not compiled into in the library jar file.

 To use this driver you need to: